drganam/cs210-2020-exam/README.md

 git clone https://github.com/lampepfl/cs210-2020-exam.git
 ```

-Each assignment is published similarly to labs: the problem statements are given as markdown files in the following directory: https://github.com/lampepfl/cs210-2020-exam/tree/main/dryrun; the code skeleton for each problem is available in a separate branch of your private GitLab repository.
+Each assignment is published similarly to labs: the problem statements are given as markdown files in the following directory: https://github.com/lampepfl/cs210-2020-exam/tree/main/exam; the code skeleton for each problem is available in a separate branch of your private GitLab repository.
 Each student will receive a list of links to their questions before the exam by email.

 ## How to submit questions

 Your answers are submitted by pushing your code on GitLab, just like the labs.
 After you submit your solution, you will receive a preliminary grade for that question.
 This information will be available in the GitLab CI.
 The tests executed on the CI are identical to those you can run locally.
 For detailed information, refer to labs submission instructions: https://gitlab.epfl.ch/lamp/cs210/-/blob/master/labs/grading-and-submission.md#committing-and-pushing-your-code.

 You are allowed to push multiple times for the same question (only the last commit will be considered).
-Furthermore, you are allowed to go back to your previous questions.
+Furthermore, you are allowed to go back to your previous questions and submit your answers out of order.
+We still recommend you to solve the exam in order, to avoid negative points (see examples in the last section).

 ## How to run tests